Sailor Uranus: Sailor Uranus

 Haruka's Guardian identity.
-She wears a uniform colored in Navy and Yellow.
+She wears a navy and yellow uniform.
 Unlike most of the other Guardians, her gloves extend only to mid-forearm.
 In transformed state, she wears two golden hoop earrings.
 She is given specific titles throughout the various series, including Guardian of Sky (or "the Skies" in the English manga) and Guardian of Flight.
 She is known to run as fast as the wind, and can forecast bad things from the sky.
 Perhaps her titles regarding the sky is in reference to the Greco-Roman Uranus, who was the embodiment of the sky.
 Sailor Uranus is one of the more aggressive, and yet also intelligent, Sailor Guardians, and carries the Space Sword, which is one of three Talisman carried by herself, Sailor Neptune, and Sailor Pluto.
 Her personality is no different from when she is a civilian, although certain powers are unavailable to her in that form.
 Sailor Neptune is her constant companion, and they are rarely separated.

 As she grows stronger, Sailor Uranus gains additional powers, and at key points her uniform changes to reflect this.
-The first change takes place in Act 39 of the manga, when she obtains the Uranus Crystal and her outfit becomes similar to that of Super Sailor Moon.
+The first change takes place in Act 44 of the manga, when she obtains the Uranus Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event takes place in Episode 167 of the anime, and she is given the name Super Sailor Uranus.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 49 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Uranus".

 Princess Uranus

 On Silver Millennium, Sailor Uranus was also the princess of her home planet.
 She was among those given the duty of protecting the Solar System from outside invasion.
-As Princess Uranus, she dwelt in Miranda Castle and wore a deep blue gown—she appears in this form in the original manga Act 41, as well as in supplementary art.
+As Princess Uranus, she dwelt in Miranda Castle and wore a deep blue gown—she appears in this form in the original manga Act 48, as well as in supplementary art.